-(b) Study.-This part of the examination pre-supposes a more careful study of each of the works named below.
+II.
+Study and Practice.-This part of the examination presupposes a more careful study of each of the works named below.
 The examination will be upon subject-matter, form and structure, and will also test the candidate's ability to express his knowledge with clearness and accuracy.
 The books set for this part of the examination will be: